tomas6446/irc-client/README.md

 # IRC Client

-A simple, easy-to-use IRC client for connecting to and interacting with IRC servers.
+IRC client for connecting to and interacting with IRC servers.
 This client features basic IRC functionality and a number guessing game that clients can play together in a shared channel.

 ## Features